This App Aims To Save New Moms' Lives

 Melissa: In the past 12 months, we've had patients who've experienced severe blood loss and postpartum hemorrhaging.
 We've worked with families and with mothers that are experiencing prenatal anxiety and supported them in preparing for their childbirth experience in the hospital.
 There have been patients who have experienced postpartum depression; in some cases, some very severe postpartum psychosis symptoms.

 One case in particular comes to mind.
-A patient who was experiencing suicidal ideations and hadn't reached out to anyone for help yet...she wasn't sure if this was a normal part of being a new mom.
+A patient who was experiencing suicidal ideations and hadn't reached out to anyone for help yet. ...
+She wasn't sure if this was a normal part of being a new mom.
 She had a 2-week-old baby.
-After taking the postpartum depression survey that was available to her on her Patient Dashboard, [she] scored really high and [was] immediately flagged for additional assistance.
+After taking the postpartum depression survey that was available to her on her patient dashboard, [she] scored really high and [was] immediately flagged for additional assistance.
 And so Mahmee was able to step in and engage with her, verify these symptoms, and immediately escalate this to the OB-GYN's attention who had no idea she'd been struggling.

-Studies have shown that women of color are three times more likely to die of childbirth complications than white women in the U-S. Why is that, and what is Mahmee trying to do to close that gap?
+Studies have shown that women of color are three times more likely to die of childbirth complications than white women in the U.S. Why is that, and what is Mahmee trying to do to close that gap?

 Melissa: What we're seeing now is the crisis of maternity and infant health care come to the surface because the stats around black mother and black infant mortality and morbidity are so inexcusable.
 There's a huge discrepancy in how patients are cared for.

 I think that a very important part of this whole story that often gets overlooked is how broken the overall system is, and how fragmented it is for any parent who's trying to navigate this process with a number of different providers [across] different health ecosystems.
 You've got your OB-GYN taking care of Mom, the pediatrician taking care of baby, and a number of other professionals who are often out-of-network for new families.
-And then you add into that a layer of systemic racism and bias ...it just becomes these insurmountable odds for families [of color].
+And then you add into that a layer of systemic racism and bias ... it just becomes these insurmountable odds for families [of color].

 Linda: One of the biggest drawbacks for [this population is] that they don't believe anybody is going to listen or actually care.
 We actually do care.
 We want to know how you're feeling and we want to be able to step in when somebody even reports just a feeling that they're having.
-We don't tell people, "oh, that's normal, or that's a common feeling," but actually address what they're feeling.
+We don't tell people, "Oh, that's normal, or that's a common feeling," but actually address what they're feeling.

 For hospitals and health care providers that sign up, how does it work?
 Does Mahmee offer some sort of bias training to its physicians?

-Melissa: At Mahmee, we practice what we call "culturally competent care," which means that from day one our team is getting trained on how to actively listen to families' concerns, and specifically to read between the lines of the things that are being shared by new mothers.
+Melissa: At Mahmee, we practice what we call "culturally competent care," which means that from Day 1 our team is getting trained on how to actively listen to families' concerns, and specifically to read between the lines of the things that are being shared by new mothers.
 Patients are concerned that they're not going to be believed anyway if they express what's really going on.
 And so at Mahmee we are very conscious of the fact that this is what's happening around the country, and this is something that patients are living with every day.
 It means that we have to overcome that by providing a degree of care that is above and beyond ... really coming to patients where they're at.

 How did Serena Williams become an investor?